 *contains affiliate link

 First is my go-to method of cooking – cook-once-eat-twice.
-This simply means that if you’re going to fire up that oven for, say, meatloaf – go ahead and cook an oven-full of them.
-You’ll enjoy your meatloaf for dinner that night and after the remaining meatloaves are cool simply section them off in meal-sized servings, label and freeze.
-That way when you’re in the mood for meatloaf again you just pull one of your meal-sized servings out of the freezer and place it in the refrigerator overnight to thaw.
-When it’s time for supper a quick heat in the microwave, a couple of added side dishes and not only has a home-cooked supper arrived at the table in record time, but precious little additional heat has been added to your home.
+This simply means that if you’re going to fire up that oven for, say, meatloaf – go ahead and cook an oven full of them.
+You’ll enjoy your meatloaf for dinner that night.
+Then when the remaining meatloaves are cool simply section them off in meal-sized servings, label and freeze.
+That way when you’re in the mood for meatloaf again you don’t have to cook it.
+Just pull one of your meal-sized servings out of the freezer and place it in the refrigerator overnight to thaw.
+When it’s time for supper a quick heat in the microwave & a couple of added side dishes are all you need.
+Not only has a home-cooked supper arrived at the table in record time, but precious little additional heat has been added to your home.
 That’s a budget saver in two different ways!

-How about using the sun’s energy to cook?
+How about using free solar energy to cook?
 It’s easy to make sun tea with a teabag in a large jar with a lid.
-You don’t need to buy a special container for your sun tea, I use this large picante bottle – the hourglass shape makes it easier to securely carry and it’s large enough to hold several cups of water.
-When the tea is brewed I bring it in, pour it into my tea pitcher, top off the pitcher with water and I’m done – no purchased energy necessary and no extra heat in the house!
+You don’t need to buy a special container for your sun tea.
+I use this large picante bottle – the hourglass shape makes it easier to securely carry.
+And it’s large enough to hold several cups of water.
+When the tea is brewed I bring it in and pour it into my tea pitcher.
+Then I top off the pitcher with water and I’m done.
+There was no purchased energy necessary, and no extra heat in the house either!

-You can also use the sun to dehydrate foods – RancherMan built a solar dehydrator for me a couple of years ago using inexpensive materials we already had around the house.
+You can also use the sun to dehydrate foods.
+RancherMan built a solar dehydrator for me a couple of years ago.
+He just used inexpensive materials we already had around the house.
 These apple slices were dehydrated without any energy being paid for.
-Genius!
+Thank you RancherMan – Genius!

 Then last year I finally made the leap and purchased a * solar oven so I’ll be able to not only dehydrate things but also actually cook outside using just the energy from the sun.